-Of all the different roof materials available today, asphalt shingles provide the most economical ease for any home or business.
-The cost of the materials, the ease of installation, combined with the 4 different grades of shingles make it the most budget-friendly roofing option available to any home or business owner.
+1. Of all the different roof materials available today, asphalt shingles provide the most economical ease for any home or business.
+The cost of the materials, and the ease of installation, combined with the 4 different grades of shingles make it the most budget-friendly roofing option available to any homeowner.

 Looking for cost or prices for your upcoming roofing project?

-The expected lifespan of each of the different asphalt roof shingles are as follows:
+2. The expected lifespan of each of the different asphalt roof shingles is as follows:

 3-Tab asphalt shingles can be expected to last 12 to 15 years